Unique equilibrium states for Bonatti-Viana diffeomorphisms: Introduction and statement of results

-{ As a model case for our methods, we focus on the class of Bonatti--Viana diffeomorphisms \cite{BV}; these are robustly transitive, derived from Anosov (DA), diffeomorphisms of $\TT^4$, which we describe in detail in \S\ref{sec:BV}.
-These systems have a dominated splitting but are not partially or uniformly hyperbolic.
-We choose to examine the Bonatti--Viana family since it demonstrates the flexibility of our methods (to the best of our knowledge no other techniques for uniqueness are available in this four-dimensional setting) and has the advantage of being a concrete and explicit system (just as the Manneville--Pomeau map is often used to study new techniques for non-uniformly expanding maps). }
+We focus on the class of Bonatti--Viana diffeomorphisms \cite{BV}; these are robustly transitive, derived from Anosov (DA), diffeomorphisms of $\TT^4$.
+These are the model examples of robustly transitive DA systems with a dominated splitting that are not partially hyperbolic.
+This setting demonstrates the flexibility of our methods while having the advantage of being concrete.
+To the best of our knowledge, no other techniques for uniqueness are available for the class of Bonatti--Viana diffeomorphisms, or indeed any natural class of smooth systems on $\TT^4$ beyond uniform hyperbolicity.